 After World War II, Germany specifically, was a confused, misunderstood, and often misinterpreted space in the time from 1945-1990.
-Postwar East and West Germany transitioned throughout the years, going through very different political and cultural “stages”; it has not been until 1990 that the country itself has become a united.
+Postwar East and West Germany transitioned throughout the years, going through very different political and cultural “stages”; it was not until 1990 that the country itself unified.
 History has shown us this, and today we can still see these various stages as it was captured in popular film.
-The German filmmakers in both West and East from 1960s-1970s began to feel that it was an appropriate time to start addressing the war, and they begin trying to grapple with their feelings, the feelings of the and the East Germany.
-These filmmakers would have been born in the late 20’s-30’s and would have been brought up in a time the challenging Weimar Republic, the rising to power under Hitler and the Nazi Party childhood, then to have lost it all again in 1945.
-This collective emotional rollercoaster; the changing of power, feeling, and wealth of country and its citizen in the 1940s, 50s, and 60s, all culminate to this point.
-The filmmakers were born , then they were raised in a new one and they live and die in an even newer world, which is antiquated in today’s standards.
+The German filmmakers in both West and East during the 1960s-1970s began to feel that it was an appropriate time to start addressing the war, and they began to grapple with their feelings, the feelings of their compatriots, and the political intentions of the governments in both East and West Germany.
+These filmmakers would have been born in the late 20’s-30’s and would have been brought up in a time during the challenging Weimar Republic and Hitler and the Nazi Party’s rise to power This collective emotional rollercoaster; the changing of power, feeling, and wealth of country and its citizenry in the 1940s, 1950s, and 1960s, all culminate to this point.
+The filmmakers were born under very different regimes, then they were raised in a new one.
 They saw, lived through, and changed a lot in their upbringing, leading them to feel lost, outcast, and abandoned in their new environment after the war.
-The guilt, the anguish, the despair; left the society in an indifferent, chaotic state of mind.
-Having seen financial crisis as children, the aftermath of World War and the Holocaust as young adults, and living in two separate Germanys shaped the way many of directors felt about their homeland as well as how the general public viewed it too.
-Konrad Wolf capture the essence of belonging in a society, from the standpoint of the youth in his films; specifically, I Was Nineteen and Divided Heaven.
-In these films, he uses the youthful characters to personify Germany in the different stages of its “life” because young adults are often anxious, misunderstood, and misinterpreted by the older generations; much like Germany was in its varying stages through its life.
+The guilt, the anguish, the despair; left the society in an indifferent, yet chaotic state of mind.
+Having seen financial crisis as children, the aftermath of World War II and the Holocaust as young adults, and living in a divided Germany shaped the way many of directors felt about their homeland as well as how the public viewed it too.

+My focus in this paper is on East German filmmaker Konrad Wolf and two of his films from the 1960s that capture the essence of belonging in a society, from the standpoint of the youth; specifically, in I Was Nineteen (1968) and Divided Heaven (1964).
+Something should also be said about each films’ socialist messages portrayed, but I think that it already falls within the circle of influence that is the way the characters are portrayed in each film.
+Gregor and Rita are each without a doubt socialist heroes, in different ways, but heroes nonetheless.
+The focus, though, is how their youth is portrayed and how each is represented in two of Konrad Wolf’s better known films.
+In these films, however, he uses the youthful characters as a personification of Germany in the different stages of its “life” because young adults are often anxious, misunderstood, and misinterpreted by the older generations; much like East Germany was throughout her life.